Diary entries

 Rachmaninoff's role: Concerto Soloist

 Notes: A review in the Nationaltidende on February 16 notes that Rachmaninoff played two of his own compositions as encores.
+The attached press clipping provides the name of the venue: Den Store Palæsal [Great Palace Hall].
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 February 22 1918